Lisbon tourist information

-27. Football icon Cristiano Rinaldo is Portuguese – he was born Cristiano Rinaldo dos Santos Averio in Funchal, the capital of the autonomous regions of Madeira in 1985.
-It's a Lisbon tourist information.
+27. Football icon Cristiano Rinaldo is Portuguese – he was born Cristiano Ronaldo dos Santos Aveiro in Funchal, the capital of the autonomous regions of Madeira in 1985.
+It’s a Lisbon tourist information.

-28. The town of Olivenza and its seven surrounding villages is one of the last disputed territories in western Europe – located on the border between Portugal and Spain.
+28. The town of Olivença and its seven surrounding villages is one of the last disputed territories in western Europe – located on the border between Portugal and Spain.

 29. Portugal is a world leader in renewable energy – by July 2014 around 70 percent of its energy came from renewable sources such as wind, hydro and solar power.